There’s a new Amex Gold Card out there and Amex claims it’s better than ever, but frankly, I’m a bit sick of this…

 Learn New 4X categories

-4x on first $25k US Supermarkets and Restaurants
+4x on first $25k U.S. Supermarkets then 1% and Restaurants worldwide

 Points on Flights Booked Through AmexTravel